GAGV’s work with Mexico

 U.S. LITIGATION

-In its filing, Mexico seeks to hold American gun manufacturers accountable for their role in facilitating gun trafficking, refusing to take steps that would stop trafficking, and marketing assault weapons, sniper rifles, and other guns sought after by the cartels in that country.
+In the lawsuit, Mexico sought to hold American gun manufacturers accountable for their role in facilitating gun trafficking, for refusing to take steps that would stop trafficking, and for marketing assault weapons, sniper rifles, and other guns sought after by the cartels in that country.

 GAGV founder and president Jonathan Lowy helped Mexico develop its legal strategy for this case and is co-counsel.